Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Theory

 \section{Theory}

 Hamiltonian perturbation theory is normally used to study the particle motion near a resonance as discussed in many textbooks \cite{ef_book:1997, sylee_book, hw_book:2015, ef_book:2016}.
-Here we start with the normalized Hamiltonian, the initial theoretical input of any calculation, to show the analytic formula of the fixed points in the action-angle phase space near the $3\nu_{x}$ resonance.
-When the horizontal tune of an accelerator is near the 3rd-order resonance ($3\nu_{x}$=$l$) at which the potential formation of islands is expected, the particle's normalized Hamiltonian in the lowest order is
+Here we start with the normalized Hamiltonian (neglecting radiation for simplicity), the initial theoretical input of any calculation, to show the analytic formula of the fixed points in the action-angle phase space near the $3\nu_{x}$ resonance.
+When the horizontal tune of an accelerator is near the 3rd-order resonance ($3\nu_{x}=l$) at which the potential formation of islands is expected, the particle's normalized Hamiltonian in the lowest order is

-where $J_x$ and $\phi_x$ are the conjugate phase-space coordinates (action and angle), $G$ ($|G|e^{i\phi_0}$) is the complex coefficient of the resonance strength at the 3rd-order resonance 3$\nu_x$=$l$, and $\delta$=$\nu_{x}-\frac{l}{3}$, where $\nu_{x}$ is the horizontal tune. $J_y$ and $\nu_{y}$ are the particle's action and tune in the vertical plane. $\alpha_{xx}$, $\alpha_{yy}$ and $\alpha_{xy}$ are the detune coefficients of ADTS.
-With coupling, (x, y) are simply replaced with (a, b) representing two orthogonal modes and the theory remains valid.
+where $J_x$ and $\phi_x$ are the conjugate phase-space coordinates (action and angle), $G$ ($|G|e^{i\phi_0}$) is the complex coefficient of the resonance strength at the 3rd-order resonance 3$\nu_x=l$, and $\delta=\nu_{x}-\frac{l}{3}$, where $\nu_{x}$ is the horizontal tune. $J_y$ and $\nu_{y}$ are the particle's action and tune in the vertical plane. $\alpha_{xx}$, $\alpha_{yy}$ and $\alpha_{xy}$ are the detune coefficients of ADTS.
+Note (x, y) denote the normalized variables in two planes, which do not necessarily refer to the horizontal and vertical planes in real space (e.g. under coupling).

-Indeed, the form of $H_r$ in Eq.~\ref{eq:h}, which does not depend on $s$ (longitudinal coordinate), is a pure statement about the topology of phase space (three islands appearance), independent of the techniques we use to compute.
+Indeed, the form of $H_r$ in Eq.~(\ref{eq:h}), which does not depend on $s$ (longitudinal coordinate), is a pure statement about the topology of phase space (three islands appearance), independent of the techniques we use to compute.
 It is written down at the lowest order without any calculations but the coefficients remain to be computed.
 For example, the term with $G$ is necessary for the formation of islands.
-If $G=0$ for an accelerator with superperiodicity, no islands in the phase space will be observed until the symmetry is broken such that $G\neq 0$ \cite{bessy:2022}.
+If $G=0$ for an accelerator with superperiodicity, no islands in phase space will be observed until the symmetry is broken such that $G\neq 0$ \cite{bessy:2022}.

 The coefficients $\alpha_{xx}$ and $G$ can be derived from purely analytic procedures in terms of accelerator parameters such as sextupole strengths, phase advances and the lattice functions.
-But this is very difficult even for the simplest model of an accelerator \cite{ef_book:1997}.
-However, assuming that Eq.~\ref{eq:h} is true, it is then obvious that the one-turn Lie map (in Dragt's notation) at the position of observation $s$ must be given by \cite{ef_book:1997, ef_book:2016}
+But this is very difficult even for the simplest model of an accelerator \cite{ef_book:1997} (see Appendix~\ref{appenAna} for such expressions).
+However, assuming that Eq.~(\ref{eq:h}) is true, it is then obvious that the one-turn Lie map (in Dragt's notation) at the position of observation $s$ must be given by \cite{ef_book:1997, ef_book:2016}